NachtaktiverHalbaffe/Fachpraktikum-Modellauto/README.md

 # Fachpraktikum-Modellauto
-A arduino implementation of a AT Mega Controller steering an RC car.
+A implementation of a AT Mega Controller steering an RC car.
 It took place in my 4th semester of my Bachelor studys with three other students.
 My contributions were:
 - General setup of project
 - `lib/Kollisionsuebwerachung`
 - `lib/TimerDriver`